-☐ SmartLock must be activated. (see Activating Smart-Lock)
+Make sure that the following requirements are fulfilled:SmartLock must be activated. (see Activating SmartLock)

-Fig. 92 The following values can be set: Off (no waiting time) up to 60 minutes; in 1-minute increments
+Fig. 90 The following values can be set: Off (no waiting time) up to 60 minutes; in 1-minute increments

-- ► Carry out action steps according to the illustration. - The time for the locking delay has been set.
+- Carry out action steps according to the illustration. - \triangleright The time for the locking delay has been set.